 Lifestyle Intraocular Lenses (IOLs)

-Implantable contact lenses available from New Eyes, such as ReSTOR®, Crystallens®, and TECNIS® Multifocal can significantly reduce blurriness associated with presbyopia.
-Some of our IOL options are also very effective in treating presbyopia and restoring vision after cataract surgery.
+Intraocular implanted lenses available from New Eyes, such as PanOptix®, TECNIS® Multifocal, Symfony®, and Crystalens® IOL can significantly reduce blurriness associated with presbyopia.
+Our IOL options are also very effective in treating presbyopia and restoring both distance and near vision after cataract surgery.

 - TECNIS® Multifocal

-The advanced TECNIS® Multifocal is an implantable lens that provides patients with high-quality vision at most distances and in any light condition.
+The advanced TECNIS® Multifocal IOL provides patients with high-quality vision at distance, the closest near vision, and in most lighting conditions.